ehalpern/go-mysql-elasticsearch/README.md

-## Automatically synchronize MSYQL with ElasticSearch.
+## Automatically synchronize MSYQL with ElasticSearch

-_(This is a work in progress!
-It should work as advertised but is under development and likely to change.)_
+_(Work in progress!
+Should work as advertised but still under development)_

 This project builds on [siddontang's](https://github.com/siddontang/go-mysql-elasticsearch) very capable foundation which: